JakeHillHub/openc3-vscode/README.md

 This extension aims to assist in the local development of openc3/cosmos plugins/scripts.

+## Extension Settings

+This extension contributes the following settings:

+- `openc3.ignoreDirectories`: list of directory names to ignore for context generation
+- `openc3.preferredStyle`: Set to "inline" for cmd("TARG MNEMONIC ...") or "positional" for cmd("TARG", "MNEMONIC").
+Both styles are still possible at all times, this manages where your cursor gets placed during completions

 ## Features

 ### Works with many plugin directories in a single workspace/folder